vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_dev_msc.md

 This example implements a mass storage USB Device using \ref MSC.

-The examples accesses on-chip RAM.
-The USB Host can then access the new drives using standard file access methods.
+The implementation uses on-chip RAM as a storage device.
+The USB Host can access this memory drive using standard file access methods.
 The following picture shows an exemplary connection of the development board and the USB Host Computer.

 ![USB device mass storage example hardware setup](msc_dev_example_setup.png)